-This week’s Free Stuff Fridays is sponsored by Christian Focus.
-They are giving some great prize packages this week.
-There will be five winners and each of them will receive these five new books.
+This week’s Free Stuff Fridays is sponsored by Banner of Truth.
+They are giving away some excellent prizes this week.
+There will be five winners, and each of the winners will receive three books.

 Giveaway Rules: You may enter one time.
 As soon as the winners have been chosen, all names and addresses will be immediately and permanently erased.
 Winners will be notified by email.
 The giveaway closes Saturday at noon.